aliasIsolation/aliasIsolation/README.txt

 * Crashes when used with recent versions of ReShade.
 * RenderDoc, or any other software which also uses API hooking may break the rendering.
 * SLI/CrossFire performance will probably be badly impacted, and depending on what the driver does, might also suffer from glitchy rendering.
+* Some special effects can appear thinner or exhibit ghosting.
+Sparks are known to be eroded.

 Building from source